Laboratory Directed Research and Development (LDRD)

 Collaboration

 INL’s LDRD program encourages collaboration across organizational, institutional, and geographical boundaries to advance the frontiers of science, technology, and engineering.
-Of the approximately 440 researchers working on LDRD projects in FY-24, 110 of them were outside INL and represented 27 states as well as Germany, Mexico, and the United Kingdom.
-These external collaborators included 94 researchers from 46 universities, ten researchers from six national laboratories, and six researchers from different companies.
+Of the more than 400 researchers working on LDRD projects in FY-25, nearly 100 of them were outside INL, representing 30 states as well as Canada, Germany, Mexico, and the United Kingdom.
+These collaborators came from four national laboratories, six companies and 45 universities, including 10 of the 12 Strategic Understanding for Premier Education and Research (SUPER) universities and four of the five National University Consortium (NUC) universities.

 Publications